HMS Hope (1910): Construction and career

-Hope joined the Second Destroyer Flotilla.
+In April 1912, the Royal Navy reorganised its destroyer and torpedo boat forces, with Hope joining the newly established 4th Destroyer Flotilla, based at Portland.
+By March 1913, Hope was part of the Second Destroyer Flotilla.
 On 22 March 1913, Hope was being fuelled at Cromarty when a fire occurred, injuring five men, of which four were seriously injured.
+On 9 May 1913, an officer was swept overboard by heavy seas and drowned, and the ship's engineer knocked down by the seas and badly injured when Hope was leaving Longhope, Orkney to set course for Kirkwall.
 In August 1914, the Flotilla became part of the Grand Fleet and the destroyers were deployed to Devonport to undertake escort duties.
 On 30 July 1915, Hope escorted the liner transporting troops to the Mediterranean, and SS Commodore which undertook the journey between Liverpool and Dublin every night.
 On 5 March 1916, the vessel rescued the crew of the merchant ship SS Rothesay.
 On 3 December 1916, the vessel returned from Dover to Devonport after a short detachment there.